Deanna Troi: Development and casting

 Marina Sirtis at first read for the role that would become Tasha Yar in 1986.
 She had, in total, five readings, all with Gene Roddenberry and other executives.
-Notably, Roddenberry took a liking to her almost immediately.
+Roddenberry took a liking to her almost immediately.
 Denise Crosby, who eventually won the role of Tasha, auditioned for the role of Deanna Troi.
 Sirtis was said to have had a more "exotic" feel about her.

 She was just about to return home, in debt and jobless, when she received the phone call alerting her that she had the role of Deanna Troi.
-She stated that if it had been an hour later, she would have missed that call and been on her way to England.
+She said she would have missed the call and been on her way to England if it had been an hour later.
 Sirtis' US visa was expiring that day, and if she had stayed any longer, she could have run into legal trouble.

 For Sirtis, Star Trek was her first big break.
-Prior to Deanna Troi, her acting career was going nowhere: "What they told us about The Next Generation when we first started was that we were guaranteed 26 episodes.
+Prior to Deanna Troi, her acting career was going nowhere: "What they told us about The Next Generation when we started was that we were guaranteed 26 episodes.
 So that was the longest job I've ever had."

-Initially, series creator Gene Roddenberry intended Troi to be "eye candy" - beautiful, sexy, and not very bright.
+Series creator Gene Roddenberry initially intended Troi to be "eye candy": beautiful, sexy, and not very bright.
 He also conceptualized her as having four breasts, before his wife told him this was a bad idea.
-Prior to filming, Sirtis was told to lose 5 lb, but thought to herself that she had to drop even more, and was often wearing plunging necklines and form-fitting dresses.
-After six years, the producers decided to drop the "sexy and brainless" Troi and make her a stronger character: I was thrilled when I got my regulation Starfleet uniform... it covered up my cleavage and I got all my brains back, because when you have cleavage, you can't have brains in Hollywood...
+Prior to filming, Sirtis was told to lose 5 lb, but she thought that she had to drop even more and was often wearing plunging necklines and form-fitting dresses.
+After six years, the producers decided to drop the "sexy and brainless" Troi and make her a stronger character, represented by changing her outfit to a standard crew uniform: I was thrilled when I got my regulation Starfleet uniform... it covered up my cleavage and I got all my brains back, because when you have cleavage, you can't have brains in Hollywood...
 I was allowed to do things that I hadn't been allowed to do for five or six years.
 I went on away teams, I was in charge of staff, I had my pips back, I had phasers, I had all the equipment again, and it was fabulous.
 I was absolutely thrilled.